sajed-abir/Data-Project/README.md

 - Power BI, R, and SQL Server strike a good balance between demand and pay — solid secondary skills.
 - Tools like Oracle and Go offer high salaries but are less in demand — useful for niche roles.
 - Word and PowerPoint have low value — low demand and low salary impact.
 Avoid focusing on them.

+# Conclusion

+This project transforms raw job listing data into practical insights for aspiring data analysts.
+It highlights which skills are most valuable to learn — those that combine strong demand with high compensation.
+The analysis empowers users to make informed decisions about skill development based on current market data.